Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Counting Orbits and Pseudo Orbits

 Let $\S$ be the $p\times p$ permutation matrix

 and note that $\S^p = \UI_p$.
-As $\S$ is a circulant matrix, it can be diagonalized by the Discrete Fourier Transform matrix \cite{D79}, and we will use this fact in the next lemma.
-We also define the $p\times p$ matrix $\H$, which has a single non-zero entry;
+As $\S$ is a circulant matrix, it can be diagonalized by the Discrete Fourier Transform matrix \cite{D79}, which we use in the proof of the next lemma.
+We also define the $p\times p$ matrix $\H=\diag \{ 1,0,\dots,0\}$.
+We can now write,